Links

-Using Tonic securely
+Using Structural securely

-To generate de-identified data, Tonic requires access to customer data that might be sensitive in nature, protected by regulation or contract, or that otherwise requires special handling to meet processing obligations.
+To generate de-identified data, Tonic Structural requires access to customer data that might be sensitive in nature, protected by regulation or contract, or that otherwise requires special handling to meet processing obligations.

 Your use case might require additional considerations depending on the type of data that is processed, your underlying systems, and other legal and organizational requirements.

-Restrict access to Tonic
+Restrict access to Structural

-Review access to Tonic
+Review access to Structural

 Secure data in transit